Managing AI Agents in Production: The Role of People

 5. Scale responsibly.
 Automate routine checks but keep humans in control of sensitive areas.

-Next steps for engineering leaders: Start by mapping your current AI agents against the three oversight levels.
-Define who is responsible for monitoring and improving each type.
-This simple exercise creates clarity on where human roles are essential and prevents gaps that can erode trust once agents are in production.
+The next step is to map your current AI agents against the three oversight levels and assign ownership.
+This simple exercise clarifies where human roles are essential and prevents gaps that can erode trust once agents are live.

 Related Blogs